Woh Phir Aayegi

 Woh Phir Aayegi (lit.
 'She will come again') is a 1988 Hindi-language Indian horror film directed by B.R.
-Ishara, starring Rajesh Khanna and Farha Naaz in lead roles.
-It was remake of Malayalam film Lisa.
-This film was silver jubilee hit in year 1988.
+Ishara, starring Rajesh Khanna and Farha Naaz.
+It is a remake of 1978 Malayalam film Lisa.

 Plot

 The film depicts the fight of Raju to free his wife Aarti from the evil spirit of Asha, who seeks revenge on her killers.